-I give you an A for effort Thomas.
+Thomas, I'm giving you an A for effort.
 Well, that's us done for another week and for this term.
-But before you go don't forget to check out our website.
+But before you go, don't forget to check out our website.
 You'll find heaps more stories and things to do.
 While you're there, make sure you also check out BTN High.
-We'll be back before you know it.
+Well, we'll be back before you know it.
+See you next term.
 Bye.